 The Thanksgiving meal is pretty classic, from the roast turkey and stuffing to mashed potatoes and pecan pie.
 But, when potlucking, it's essential to leave a little wiggle room for the traditions of others to be included.
 That's the joy of a shared spread, after all.
 Invite creativity, without going way crazy.
 Does your BFF love lumpia on Turkey Day?
 Or steamed rice instead of taters?
 No prob -- let them bring it!
 Can't eat gluten?
 Or maybe you're a vegan?
 Planning ahead will help avoid holiday sad face.
 Got friends who swear they can't cook?
 No worries.
-They can check out Whole Foods Market, where they can find everything from appetizers to prepared side dishes and desserts.
+They can check out grocery store deli counters and bakeries, where they can find everything from appetizers to prepared side dishes and desserts.

 3) Figure Out How Much Is Enough

 It's easy to go overboard and pile on when potlucking, but there's an easy way to calculate how much to prepare for each person:

 - Starters: Appetizers or snacks should consist of two to three portions per person

 - 3 ounces of dip or salsa (about 1/3 cup per person)

 - One cup of soup (less if it’s a thick soup)

 - 3 ounces of salad (about 1 cup)